 In Japan, the "White Logistics" movement began in 2019 to address the severe shortage of drivers in the transportation and logistics industry, with the aim of stabilizing logistics and contributing to the growth of the Japanese economy.
 Our company has endorsed and participated in this movement, viewing logistics improvement as one of the management challenges from the perspectives of sustainable growth, compliance, and ESG.

-In addition to improving our current transportation methods, we are continuously working on reducing waiting times for shipments by aligning production and packing, allowing flexible delivery times as shippers, and ensuring sufficient lead time to improve the working environment for drivers and the productivity of logistics.
+In addition to improving our current transportation methods, we are continuously working on reducing waiting times of drivers by aligning production and packing with shipping schedules, allowing flexible delivery times as shippers, and ensuring sufficient lead time to improve the working environment for drivers and the productivity of logistics.
 We will continue to promote the efficiency of the entire supply chain to fulfill our corporate social responsibility.

 Promotion of CSR procurement